 A medical or documented absence occurs when parents or guardians have notified the school within two days (48 hours) of the absence and produced documentation that supports the absence.
-Examples include illness that requires a doctor visit or hospitalization, recovery from surgery or accident, deaths and funerals of immediate family, college visits (limit of two junior and senior year), court appointments, professional appointments (that could not be scheduled outside of the regular school day), and observation or celebration of a bonafide religious holiday.
-These types of absences will not count against a student in regards to their CORE score.
+Examples include illness that requires a doctor visit or hospitalization, recovery from surgery or accident, deaths and funerals of immediate family, court appointments, professional appointments (that could not be scheduled outside of the regular school day), and observation or celebration of a bona fide religious holiday.